DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for the BigBag Forum & web content (mostly for DreymaR's use):
 -----------------------------------------------------------------------
+- Anchor links on the same page only need "#anchor", not the page url.

 - Training page:
-	- Mention EnterTrained next to CopyType under Type-Reading
+	- Main headings: Tips, Training/Learning, Tools/Links.
+Reflected in more menu choices, for ease of navigation.
-	- Add a section on burst training; mention 15 s MT tests, and BurstType.
+	- Add a section on burst/raw training?
+Mention 15 s MT tests, and BurstType.
 Emphasize varied training.

 - Alt layout writeup!
 	- Make it the first section under Layers.
 Update other sections to be more layout inclusive.